The most common question we get from new Rindle users is...

-By prioritizing the work top to bottom, it's really easy for the entire team to see what's up next to be worked on.
+By prioritizing the work from top to bottom, it's really easy for the entire team to see what's up next to be worked on.

-This list will house tasks that are currently be worked on.
+This list will house tasks that are currently being worked on.
 Tasks should only be moved from the Backlog to In Progress when it's actually being worked on, not planned to be worked on.
 If it's not currently being worked on it should remain in the Backlog.

 This list will help your team separate tasks that have outside dependencies holding up progress.
 By moving it out of In Progress to Blocked, it visually sets the task apart so the entire team knows which tasks are Blocked.

-If your team performs daily stand ups or any kind of status meeting, this is a perfect time to discuss items that are blocked and get updates on when those blockers will be removed.
+If your team performs daily stand-ups or any kind of status meeting, this is a perfect time to discuss items that are blocked and get updates on when those blockers will be removed.
 The Blocked list allows you to easily reference these issues without having to sift through various lists and tasks.